Vaibs16/madrid-traffic-accident-analysis/README.md

 - Decision threshold optimization via precision-recall curve
 - Model explainability with SHAP values
 - Interactive map with Folium (OpenStreetMap)
+> Note: the interactive Folium map is not rendered on GitHub.
+Run the notebook locally to explore it.

 ## Main Finding
 Individual variables (hour, location, alcohol) show near-zero correlation with accident severity.